Devconeta/CONSUMABLE/README.md

 Think of Consumables as one-time granular permissions for executing on-chain actions.

-To achieve privacy and front-running resistance on any public-storage and public-mempool blockchain, instead of sending cryptographic derivates of the secret such as hashes, encryptions, or even zero-knowledge proofs, which are still front-runneable, we are proposing a workaround to implement secrets on the "sender" part of the transaction instead of the "parameters".
+To achieve privacy and front-running resistance on any public-storage and public-mempool blockchain, instead of sending any cryptographic derivate of the secret-key such as hashes, encryptions, or even zero-knowledge proof as parameters (which are still front-runneable) we propose a workaround to implement secrets on the "sender" section of the transaction, facilitating one-time (or N-times) authentication.

 For our implementation, we provide:
-- An open-source SDK for secure secret generation on your end.
+- An open-source SDK for secure secret generation on *your* end.
-- A standard "Consumable" contract for guarding functions with secrets inspired by OpenZeppelin's Ownable.
+- A "Consumable" standard contract for guarding functions with secrets highly inspired by OpenZeppelin's "Ownable".
+(Think of onlyConsumer as you think of onlyOwner).
 - A proposed structure for base64 encoded secrets that strongly facilitates consumption.
+Those include domain information (where to exchange the secrets?) and the merkle-proof (needed authentication verification), so any frontend or electronic device with internet can interpretate and execute Consumables.
 - An optional frontend that facilitates execution (and soon generation for non-technicals), but you can implement your consuming interface that better fits your use-case.
-(Even into your product?)
+(Even fit it into your product flow?)

 &nbsp;